dozy-programmer/Score_Tracker/README.md

 * App homepage:
 	* Create/Delete project
 	* Change Status of project
-* Project homepage:
+* Game Page:
 	* Edit project information and checklist
 	* Navigate to project home using entered address
 	* Add/Delete notes
 	* Email project data including all photos, inverter information, and panel placement.
 	* Edit checklist to save project progress
-* Project photos:
+* Game History Page:
 	* Add/Delete project photos (Before Installation)
 	* Add/Delete project installation photos (After and during installation)
 	* Project photos and installation photos are separated by toolbar icon
-* Project inverters:
+* Settings Page:
 	* Add inverters (Inverters are matched with each panel) manually or by scanning using camera
 	* Edit/delete inverters
-* Project Panels:
-	* Add/Edit panel placement
-	* Add/Edit/Delete north facing arrow
+* Download my app to see what other features there are!

 ## Purpose
 This is the first ever Android program I made.
 My goal with this project was to learn as much as I could and to be able to